-As with most budding relationships, the first step is an attraction.
+As with most budding relationships, the first step is to attract.
 As a business, you want to draw in individuals who can potentially become your customers.
 These individuals are called buyer personas, and they are at the center of your inbound marketing efforts.

 Attracting your buyer personas requires a focused inbound marketing strategy that starts with quality content creation.
-This content needs to not only draw your personas in but also compel them to transition to the next step of the conversion process.
+This content needs to draw your personas in and compel them to transition to the next step of the conversion process.

 Here are the primary things you can do to attract your buyer personas:

 - Start blogging

 - Get active on social media

 Step 2: Convert

 After you have attracted your buyer personas to your brand, the next step is converting them into marketing qualified leads (MQLs).

 This requires lead nurturing, and to begin the process; you will need to obtain the contact information of your site visitors.
 Contact information is the currency of the inbound marketer.
 The challenge is going about obtaining it.
 Traditionally, when you want something, you need to offer something in return.
 The same rules apply to the inbound marketer who is seeking contact information from targeted consumers.